 How I get to Temple Law: The Market-Frankford and Broad St subway line during cold weather; bike during the summer months.

-Closest Grocery Store: Super Fresh – Society Hill
+Closest Grocery Store: Acme – Society Hill

 Best Place for:

 Dessert: Franklin Fountain or Tartes

 And while you don’t need to keep a car in the city, Old City should not be your neighborhood if you insist on doing so.
 Parking is limited and expensive where you can find it, and traffic is a constant presence throughout the neighborhood.

 Finally, despite my lucky break in apartment shopping, Old City can be pricey.
 Studio apartments generally run around $1,000 a month, while one bedroom apartments can range anywhere from $1295-1695 and two bedroom apartments sit around $2,000 or more.
 Keep in mind, many of these apartments don’t offer much outdoor space beyond a communal roof deck, but many feature hardwood flooring, in-suite laundry, and central air conditioning.